jyp/boon/README.md

   Modalka is an engine to "introduce native modal editing of your own design".
 Thus its purpose is similar to `boon-core.el`.
-It could be possible in the future to replace parts of boon-core with a dependency on Modalka.
+It could be possible and beneficial in the future to replace parts of boon-core with a dependency on Modalka.
 However at the moment it does not seem suitable.
 The main issue is that modalka does not support several states; it can only be either activated or not.